 - When you've gotten your exam results back, if you had some difficulties with the exam, make an appointment with the professor.
 Ask him or her what you did wrong and what you could do differently to prepare for the next exam.
 Use this exam as a learning tool, then put it behind you and begin preparing for the next one.
 Don't beat yourself up if your grades aren't what you hoped they would be.

-- Don't be afraid to ask for help.
-You will find that it is harder to make things up at the end of the semester if you try to do this all on your own or procrastinate.
-Remember, if you need help with study skills or test taking, call the Counseling Center or the advising office at ext.
-5050 and find out about the learning assistance programs they offer.
+- Don't be afraid to ask for help—from tutors, The Study, professors, friends, The Counseling Center, etc..
+If you need help with study skills or test taking, call or stop by the Counseling Center or The Study (top floor of Jenkins Hall, 410-617-2104) and find out about the learning assistance programs they offer.

-If you would like to discuss study skills, test-taking, text anxiety, or any other issues, please call or stop by the Counseling Center for an appointment.
+If you would like to discuss study skills, test-taking, text anxiety, or any other issues, please call or stop by the Counseling Center (410-617-2273) to schedule an appointment.